Aside from a quick glance at the grocery store, I never paid parsnips much attention.

 As the roots are long and can easily break, take care to loosen the plants appropriately before harvesting.

-There are so many delectable ways to enjoy these sweet roots.
+There are so many delectable ways to enjoy these sweet roots and to introduce additional vitamins and nutrients into your meal.

 Here are a few of our favorites: